kartonfarkas/api_docs/source/use_cases/transactional_emails.rst

 * To perform these preparatory steps, you will need the credentials for your Suite account (account name and environment, user name and password).

-* Create a dedicated external event for each of your emails, otherwise a single external event may accidentally trigger many emails.
+.. note:: Create a dedicated external event for each of your emails, otherwise a single external event may accidentally
+          trigger many emails.

 * Create an External Event